sibir007/abstract/Rust.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+##### 53. How does a variable become an owner?

+We declare a variable and assign its value.
+The value can be simple or composite, i.e. consist of several values, in this case the variable with its value is pushed into the stack, if the data is dynamic, i.e. the size of the data is not known at compile time, then a request is made to the allocator and a reference to the area in the heap is placed into the stack.

+##### 53. What happens when we assign a variable to another variable?

 ##### 53. What is scope?

 A scope is the range within a program for which an item is valid

 ##### 54. where in a code a variable is valid?

-variable is valid from the point at which it’s declared until the end of the current scope
+variable is valid from the point at which it’s declared until the end of the current scope or

 ```rust
     {                      // s is not valid here, it’s not yet declared